 What you will do

-Over three full days (including two nights) at the UBC Farm yurt, you will encounter the natural environment in new ways, and participate in intellectual, emotional, and personal activities in order to deepen your sense of social and ecological responsibility.
-You will open your imagination to different forms of knowing, being, and relating to social and ecological issues.
+Over three full days (including two nights) at the UBC Farm yurt, you will participate in intellectual, relational, and embodied activities in order to deepen your sense of social and ecological responsibility.

 Together, we will examine the disconnection of humans from nature and each other, and how this disconnection is linked to the climate crisis and climate grief.
 The program will invite you to take a pause from the urgency of action, and to develop a greater understanding of the complexity of these issues and our role in perpetuating harmful and unsustainable systems.

-Following the UBC Farm residency, the program continues online during the summer to make space for individual processing, further reading, and discussion, before a final closing session in September.
+Following the UBC Farm residency, the program continues online to make space for individual processing, further reading, and discussion, before a final closing session.

 The curriculum is emergent, meaning that while we do have learning outcomes, we create space for an emergent and ongoing learning process that meets the needs of the group and allows possibilities for deeper learning.